christruediger/LEDFX-Hassio/README.md

 ## Credits

-Developed for the Home Assistant community.
+Developed using AI and a bit of my own brain for the Home Assistant community.